bartczernicki/AzureOpenAILogProbs/README.md

 ![Azure OpenAI LogProbs Title](https://raw.githubusercontent.com/bartczernicki/AzureOpenAILogProbs/master/AzureOpenAILogProbs/Images/AzureLogProbs-Title.png)

 ## Azure OpenAI LogProbs Examples
-   * .NET Console application that shows examples how Azure OpenAI Log Probs that can be useful for RAG implementations:
+   * .NET Console application that shows examples how Azure OpenAI LogProbs that can be useful for RAG implementations:
      * Calculate First Token Probability - True or False probability, determine whether the (LLM) model has enough info to answer question
      * Calculate First Token Probability - True or False probability, determine whether the (LLM) model has enough info to answer question [With Brier Scores]
      * Weighted Probability of Confidence Score - Self Confidence Score that is weighted from LogProbs probability (PMF) distribution to give a better (weighted) confidence score estimate to answer a question